Quectel-Community/meta-quectel-community/README.md

 is associated with it you can initiate a call with:

 ```
-pppd call quectel-ppp
+pppd -E call quectel-ppp
 ```

-Before using the script you may need to set the appopreate user and password for your network connection.
+Before using the script you will need to set the appropriate Access Point Name (APN), Username and Password for your LTE network connection.
+To do this set `LTE_APN`, `LTE_USERNAME` and `LTE_PASSWORD` environment variables before calling the pppd script with the `-E` option.